 It’s nice when establishments take the time to think about the layout and ambiance of a place.
-I must say CT Coffee and Coconuts is one of the most beautiful and nicely decorated brunch spots I’ve eaten at in Amsterdam.
+CT Coffee and Coconuts is one of the most beautiful and nicely decorated brunch spots I’ve eaten at in Amsterdam.

-They’ve really made good use of the old cinema building that dates back to the 1920s.
+They’ve made good use of the old cinema building that dates back to the 1920s.
 It’s always fun finding a repurposed historic landmark in Amsterdam.
-I love how there are three floors to explore and it’s a great breakfast spot to relax with friends.
+I love how there are three floors to explore, and it’s a great breakfast spot to relax with friends.

-The food really compliments the decor and the menu has plenty of vegan and vegetarian options.
+The food really compliments the decor, and the menu has plenty of vegan and vegetarian options.
 I also like how the food is presented, certainly worthy of a photo op.
-Since the place gets so busy, you may have a wait for a table at certain times.
+Since the place gets so busy, you may wait for a table at certain times.